XENPAK

 XENPAK is a multisource agreement (MSA), instigated by Agilent Technologies and Agere Systems, that defines a fiber-optic or wired transceiver module which conforms to the 10 Gigabit Ethernet (10GbE) standard of the Institute of Electrical and Electronics Engineers (IEEE) 802.3 working group.
 The MSA group received input from both transceiver and equipment manufacturers during the definition process.
 XENPAK has been replaced by more compact devices providing the same functionality.

 History

 The XENPAK MSA was publicly announced on March 12, 2001 and the first revision of the document was publicly released on May 7, 2001.
 The most recent revision of the MSA, Issue 3.0, was published on September 18, 2002.
-The result covered all physical media dependent (PMD) types defined by the IEEE at that time for 802.3ae 10GbE.
+The result covered all physical medium dependent (PMD) types defined by the IEEE at that time for 802.3ae 10GbE.

-Although the XENPAK agreement received early support, its modules were thought to be overly large for high density applications.
-As of 2010, vendors generally changed to use XFP modules for longer distances, and Enhanced small form-factor pluggable transceivers, known as SFP+ modules, for higher densities.
+Although the XENPAK agreement received early support, its modules were thought to be overly large for high-density applications.
+As of 2010, vendors generally changed to use XFP modules for longer distances, and Enhanced Small Form-factor Pluggable transceivers, known as SFP+ modules, for higher densities.

 The newer modules have a purely serial interface, compared to the four "lane" XAUI interface used in XENPAK.